 A domestic violence restraining order is intended to protect victims of domestic abuse from their abusers.
 The person who is being protected is known as the protected person.
 Meanwhile, the person who is the subject of the order is known as the restrained person.

-In most cases, this type of order is a civil matter.
+In most cases, this type of order is a civil matter and lawyers for restraining orders operate out of the civil courts.
 However, there are some circumstances in which the issue could be handled in a criminal court.
 Typically, this only occurs when the restrained individual is facing domestic violence charges.
+In these cases, they should retain the services of a restraining order lawyer who also handles criminal defense.
+In San Diego, that’s criminal defense lawyer Vikas Bajaj.

 Who Can Seek an Order?